PHA RESEARCH PROGRAMS

 Innovation in PH Research Grant

-A new PHA Innovation in PH Research grant program will be launched in 2021.
-The grant will fund one research and two junior investigator awards.
-More information will be available in early 2021.
+A new PHA Innovation in PH Research grant program will be launched in 2022.
+The grant will fund one research award and one junior investigator awards.
+More information will be available in early 2022.

 PHA Research in Action